 What to Do About It

 Your first mission field starts in your backyard.
 How can you serve your community?
 Work with your members to find church event ideas that can help you connect with the community.
+If you're looking for some inspiration, you can try this list of 55 church outreach ideas.

 For example, you could run a VBS program and market to the community.
-Send out buses to pick up kids whose parents can't bring them and have a family night where parents can come.
+Send out buses to pick up kids whose parents can't bring them or have a family night where parents can come.

 Or, if your church has a gym, sponsor a youth basketball team that can practice there.